 “The health consequences of vaping are not known.
 Our results show that inhalation of the vapor generated by a popular brand of e-cigarette causes widespread changes inside the lungs, data that further highlight that these products are not inert and may lead to lung damage if used long term,” said corresponding author Carolyn J. Baglole, PhD, of McGill University, in Montreal, Quebec.

-Reference: “Chronic low-level JUUL aerosol exposure causes pulmonary immunologic, transcriptomic, and proteomic changes” 25 January 2023, The FASEB Journal.
+Reference: “Chronic low-level JUUL aerosol exposure causes pulmonary immunologic, transcriptomic, and proteomic changes” by Terek Been, Bayan Alakhtar, Hussein Traboulsi, Thupten Tsering, Alexandra Bartolomucci, Nicole Heimbach, Sofia Paoli, Julia Burnier, Koren K. Mann, David H. Eidelman and Carolyn J. Baglole, 25 January 2023, The FASEB Journal.